taiyuechain/taiyuechain/README.md

 }
 ```

-With the genesis state defined in the above JSON file, you'll need to initialize **every** Gtai node
+With the genesis state defined in the above JSON file, you'll need to initialize **every** taiyue node
 with it prior to starting it up to ensure all blockchain parameters are correctly set:

 ```
-$ gtai init path/to/genesis.json
+$ taiyue init path/to/genesis.json
 ```

 more infomation: